Owner's Equity

 What is Owner's Equity?

-The proportion of the total value of assets of the company, which can be claimed by the owners (in case of a partnership or sole proprietorship) or by the shareholders (in case of the corporation), is known as the Owner’s equity.
-It is a figure that arrived when the liabilities are deducted from the value of total assets.
+The proportion of the total value of assets of the company, which can be claimed by the owners (in case of a partnership or sole proprietorship) or by the shareholders (in case of the corporation), is known as the Owner's equity.
+It is a figure that arrives when the liabilities are deducted from the value of total assets.

 • It is also said to be a residual claim on assets of the business because the liabilities have higher claims.
 Thus it can also be viewed as the source of business assets.